runtimeverification/michelson-semantics/michelson.md

   rule #BigMapsEntryToKMap(Big_map I T1 T2 ML:MapLiteral) => I |-> #BigMap(ML,  big_map .AnnotationList T1 T2)
 ```

-The final loading group in this file is the contract group.
+The next loading group in this file is the contract group.
 The storage and
 parameter values are combined and the stack is initialized, and then the code is
 extracted so that we can move on to the execution semantics.